Incalos/FJSP-With-Genetic-Algorithm/README.md

 # Flexible Job-shop Scheduling Problem With Genetic Algorithm

-Using genetic algorithm to solve the dynamic scheduling problem of flexible Job Shop production
+This project involves using Genetic Algorithm to solve the dynamic scheduling problem of flexible Job Shop production.

 ## Prepare configuration file